Cancer irroratus: Description

+This crab species occurs on the eastern coast of North America, from Labrador to Iceland to South Carolina.
+Rock crabs live over a large depth range, from well above the low tide line to as deep as 2600 ft.
+They can live up to 8 years.
 Cancer irroratus has nine marginal teeth on the front edge of the carapace beside each eye, and reaches a carapace width of 5.25 in.
 These crabs are similar in color to, and overlap in size with, the Jonah crab, Cancer borealis.
 The two species can indeed be distinguished by the purplish-brown spots on the carapace of C. irroratus (contrasting with the yellow spots of C. borealis), and by the smooth edges to the teeth on the edge of the carapace (denticulate in C. borealis).
+Males can range up to 8–127mm, while females can range up to 113mm.
+The Rock Crabs, they usually molt in between the months of April and July.
+The two fount claws of the crab are very important because they are the ones that can grab pray as well as holding it while eating it.